BIT-DA/MetaSAug/README.md

 ## Evaluation

-We can directly evaluate the performance of MetaSAug using:
+We can directly evaluate the performance of MetaSAug on cifar datasets using:

 - `sh scripts/MetaSAug_CE_test.sh`
 - `sh scripts/MetaSAug_LDAM_test.sh`

+Or on ImageNet and iNaturalist18 using:

+-`sh ImageNet_iNat/test.sh`

+The trained models are in [Google Drive] (https://drive.google.com/drive/folders/1YyE4RAniebDo8KyvdobcRfS0w5ZtMAQt?usp=sharing).

 ## Training example